zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 # Reading and Writing Data
-There are many ways to write data into InfluxDB including the built-in HTTP API, client libraries and integrations with external data sources such as Collectd.
+There are many ways to write data into InfluxDB including the built-in HTTP API, client libraries, and integrations with external data sources such as Collectd.

 ## Writing data using the HTTP API
 The HTTP API is the primary means of getting data into InfluxDB.
 To write data simply send a `POST` to the endpoint `/write`.
 The body of the POST contains the destination database, retention policy, and time-series data you wish to store.
 An example request sent to InfluxDB running on localhost, which writes a single point, is shown below.